julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 They open fully.
 They fade.

-This makes them ideal allies for moments of emotional rupture — when something must pass, not be fought.
+This makes them ideal allies for moments of emotional rupture, when something must pass, not be fought.

 Flower essences do not dominate the body.
 They signal safety rather than demand change.